-Occasionally schools also offer loan programs.
+Occasionally schools also offer low interest loan programs.
 Loan programs differ from payment plans in that they charge interest, require creditworthiness, and often includes fees beyond interest payments.
 Families utilizing this option should look carefully at both the short and long term impact of this type of plan.

 Remember that financing a private school education requires some planning on your part and most families take advantage of at least one of the above options.
 No matter which of these options you decide to use, following deadlines for submitting the necessary forms is most important.
 Missing a deadline or not following directions might well diminish your chances of utilizing that particular financing option.
 And remember that the admission and/or financial aid officer are willing to help you with these options.
 They are interested is the same thing you are - providing a quality education for your child!

 Administered by the Secondary School Admissions Testing Board (NJ)